tess-vu/south-africa-pharmacies/README.md

 [![Map](notebooks/images/ea_barchart.png)](notebooks/images/ea_barchart.png)

 Here, the imbalance diminishes slightly between racial majority.
 Still, areas that are primarily white have over half of all access share despite being only 10% of the population.
-This suggests that the closer you are to white people, spatially, the better your access is, regardless of your own racial identity.
+This suggests that the closer you are to white society, spatially, the better your access is, regardless of your own racial identity.
 [![Map](notebooks/images/race_barchart.png)](notebooks/images/race_barchart.png)